ceffectz/sky133/README.md

 **Version 2**

 * Creating New Transfer Page.
+* Adding accordion to Binding Bank and develope a form section.
+* Adding a Highlighter when Bank is selecting.
 * Update Validations
 * CSS Improvements
-* Adding accordion to Binding Bank and develope a form section.

 **Version 1**